honolulufishing/Benders-decomposition-using-Matlab/README.md

 # Multi-cut-Generalized-Benders-decomposition-using-Matlab
-This is a matlab-based package to solve a large-scale linear or quadratic constrained convex programming problem using the classical benders decomposition, generalized benders decomposition method and multi-cut generalized benders decomposition method.
+This is a matlab-based package to solve a large-scale linear or quadratic constrained convex programming problem using the classical benders decomposition (CBD), generalized benders decomposition method (GBD) and multi-cut generalized benders decomposition method (MGBD).
 The theory of multi-cut generalized benders decomposition method can be found in our research paper.
-Please note that this matlab coding package is constructed on the MOSEK ApS and CPLEX toolbox.
-The uploaded Matlab files are our initial codes, and which will be issued very soon.
+Please note that the matlab-based codes are constructed on the MOSEK ApS and CPLEX toolbox.
+The uploaded matlab files are our initial codes, but the complete version will be issued very soon.

-For a linear problem, we use the classical benders decomposition tools to solve this problem, which is cast as the following form:
+For a linear problem, we use the classical benders decomposition method to solve this problem, which is cast as the following form:

          min  C*x+D*y
          s.t.
 A*x+B*y<=b;